Cooperation Between Israel

 The U.S.-Israel relationship is based on the twin pillars of shared values and mutual interests.
 Given this commonality of interests and beliefs, it should not be surprising that support for Israel is one of the most pronounced and consistent foreign policy values of the American people.

-Today's interdependent global economy requires that trade policy be developed at the national and state level.
-Many states have recognized the opportunity for realizing significant benefits by seeking to increase trade with Israel.
-No fewer than 23 states have cooperative agreements with Israel.
+In addition, today’s interdependent global economy requires that trade policy be developed at the national and state level.
+Many states have recognized the opportunity to realize significant benefits by seeking to increase trade with Israel.
+Missouri is one of 33 states that have cooperative agreements with Israel.

 Israel is certainly a place where potential business and trade partners can be found.
 It can also be a source, however, for innovative programs and ideas for addressing problems facing the citizens of Missouri.